 Assess your income and giving // Determine your current giving as a percentage of your income.

-Set your giving goal // If you are not currently tithing (giving 10 percent of your income), start with a lower percentage and then plan to increase the percentage each year, growing toward the tithe.
+Set your giving goal // If you are not currently tithing (giving 10 percent of your income), you can start with a lower percentage and then plan to increase the percentage each year, growing toward the tithe.
 The important thing is to begin the spiritual discipline of regular, consistent giving.